roseengineering/rfcascade/README.md

 -f <filename>        : push a touchstone network onto the stack
 ```

-By default the utility writes out a touchstone file with
+By default the utility writes out the network on the top of
-GUM and Rollet stability information as comments.
-It can
+the stack in touchstone format with GUM and Rollet stability information
-also output the following alternative formats:
+as comments.
+It can also output the network in following alternative formats:

 ```
--n  : output the result of write_touchstone() from scikit-rf -a  : output the network as ABCD matrices
+-n  : print the result of write_touchstone() from scikit-rf -a  : display the network as ABCD matrices
--z  : output S11 and S22 as impedances
--g  : output gain information
+-s  : summarize the network in terms of impedances, stability and gain (dB) values
 ```

 Only 50 ohm networks are supported.